clojure-expectations/lein-autoexpect/README.md

 [Linux](http://mattn.github.com/growl-for-linux/), and
 [Windows](http://growlforwindows.com/).

+If you would like to use the OS X notification center, use `lein autoexpect :notify`.
+This requires [terminal-notifier] (https://github.com/alloy/terminal-notifier), which you can install using `brew install terminal-notifier`.

 ### Latest version

 The version in the image below is the latest (and hopefully greatest) released version of `lein-autoexpect`.
 It is what version number should be used in any of the verion numbers specified lower than this point in the README.